tennisonliu/tennisonliu.github.io/_portfolio/project-1.md

 </p>

 <div style="text-align: justify">
-This study proposes a novel, implantable EEG sensing system.
-By leveraging neuromorphic principles and on-chip decoding, the proposed system has greatly reduced power and bandwidth requirements. <i>Fig 2.</i> depicts the entire system, the electrodes are placed below the scalp but above the skull bone.
+This project proposes a novel, implantable EEG sensing system.
+By leveraging neuromorphic principles and on-chip decoding, the proposed system greatly reduces power and bandwidth requirements. <i>Fig 2.</i> depicts the entire system, the electrodes are placed below the scalp but above the skull bone.
 The electrodes are interfaced with a neuromorphic spiking circuit, where the raw signals are converted to a spike train.
 The spike train is then classified by an on-chip spiking neural network (SNN), with the low-bandwidth outcome transmitted wirelessly. <i>Fig 3.</i> depicts the functional schematic of the on-sensor chip.
 </div>
 <div style="text-align: justify">
 The spiking system bypasses the need for a power-intensive ADC and naturally interfaces with an on-chip SNN.
-The SNN decodes/classifies the spike train to classify epileptic state for continuous monitoring and only transmits the classification outcome across inductively coupled data links.
+The SNN decodes the spike train to classify epileptic state for continuous monitoring and only transmits the classification outcome across inductively coupled data links.
 </div>

 ## System Architecture

 <p align="center">
   <img src="/images/neuromorphic-eeg-circuit-schematics.png" alt="Circuit-level Schematics"/>
-  <figcaption>Fig.4 - Circuit-level Schematics.</figcaption>
+  <figcaption>Fig.4 - Circuit-level Schematics (Proof-of-concept).</figcaption>
 </p>

 <div style="text-align: justify">
-This section will focus largely on the on-sensor chip. <i>Fig 4.</i> describes the circuit-level simulations for the spiking circuit.
+This section will focus largely on the on-sensor chip. <i>Fig 4.</i> describes the circuit-level simulations (proof-of-concept) for the spiking circuit.
 The sensed EEG signals are amplified by a low-noise amplifier circuit and then filtered by a cascade of two filters.
 The filtered signal is then passed into a spiking circuit.
-The spiking circuit passes the amplified signal through a first-order differentiator and then compares the derivative to a set threshold.
+The spiking circuit passes the amplified signal through a first-order differentiator and compares the derivative to a set threshold.
 If the derivative exceeds the threshold, a positive/negative spike is generated.
 </div>
 <div style="text-align: justify">
-Spike event generating circuit generates either positive or negative spike if input signal changes by a fixed positive or negative threshold - i.e. the spike rate corresponds to rate of change in input. <i>Fig 5.</i> highlights the PCB schematics of the circuit and <i>Fig 6.</i> and <i>Fig 7.</i> illustrates the signal fidelity and reconstruction tests performed on the spike train output.
+Specifically, spikes are generated if the rate of change in the input signal exceeds a positive or negative threshold - i.e. the spike rate corresponds to rate of change in input. <i>Fig 5.</i> highlights the PCB schematics of the test circuit and <i>Fig 6.</i> and <i>Fig 7.</i> illustrates the signal fidelity and reconstruction tests performed on the spike train output.
 </div>
 <div style="text-align: justify">
-The spike train is then decoded by on-chip SNN to predict/detect seizure onset.
+The spike train is then decoded by on-chip SNN to the detect/predict seizure onset.
 </div>
 <br>
 <p align="center">